-There are two different means of displaying water level data to support navigation, route planning, and route monitoring:
+This edition of S-104 is designed for a single means of displaying water level data to support navigation, route planning, and route monitoring:

-1. Display of water level at a single point.
-The portrayal options for this are:

-a. a symbol at the location of the water level data source.

-b. a text box containing information on the water level height, trend, etc.

-c. graphic time series plot(s) showing water level height over time at one or more locations.

-2. Display of a single point location from gridded data, where a mouse click on the chart area will display the information at that point from the nearest node in the grid.
-The display has the qualities as described in type (1) - display of water level at a single point.
+Adjusted display of depths from datasets containing bathymetric data or electronic nautical chart information.
+This will be described in S-98 Annex C.

 Encoding

 There is one encoding of water level data:

-1. HDF5 (Hierarchical Data Format version 5) is used for encoding time series of water level heights and trends at a single point or at an array of points in a grid.
+1. HDF5 (Hierarchical Data Format version 5) is used for encoding time series of water level heights and trends (and optionally, uncertainty) at an array of points in a grid.
 HDF5 promotes compatible data exchange due to its common neutral encoding format.
 HDF5 is object oriented and suitable for many types of data.

 Table 1-1 summarises Clauses 1.1.1 through 1.1.3.